YayuMo/FileSharing/thesis/Report I for the thesis.md

   - **Limitations**

-    - Since the number of qubits depends on the data length, we might
+    - Since the number of qubits depends on the data length, which basically requires more qubits to represent data.

   - **Examples**